tomjoht/learnapidoc/_docs/Resources/api-glossary.md

 : The company that maintains and develops the Swagger tooling &mdash; [Swagger Editor](https://swagger.io/swagger-editor/), [Swagger UI](https://swagger.io/swagger-ui/), [Swagger Codegen](https://swagger.io/swagger-codegen/), [SwaggerHub](https://app.swaggerhub.com/home), and [others](https://swagger.io/tools/).
 See [Smartbear](https://smartbear.com/).

 Sphinx
 : A static site generator developed for managing documentation for Python.
 Sphinx is the most documentation-oriented static site generator available and includes many robust features -- such as search, sidebar navigation, semantic markup, managed links -- that other static site generators lack.
 Based on Python.
 See [staticgen.com/sphinx](https://www.staticgen.com/sphinx) for high-level details.
-For more about static site generators, see [Publishing tool options for developer docs](pubapis_docs_as_code_tool_options.html).
+For more about static site generators, see [Static site generators](pubapis_static_site_generators.html#sphinx).

 Static site generator
 : A breed of website compilers that package up a group of files (usually written in Markdown) and make them into a website.
 There are more than 350 different static site generators.
 See [Jekyll](pubapis_jekyll.html) in this course for a deep-dive into the most popular static site generator, or [Staticgen](https://www.staticgen.com/) for a list of all static site generators.
-Also see [Publishing tool options for developer docs](pubapis_docs_as_code_tool_options.html) for a deep-dive into this topic.
+Also see [Static site generators](pubapis_static_site_generators.html) for a deep-dive into this topic.

 Stoplight
 : provides a platform with visual modeling tools to create an OpenAPI document for your API &mdash; without requiring you to know the OpenAPI spec details or code the spec line by line.
 See [http://stoplight.io/](http://stoplight.io/) for more information.
 Also see [Stoplight &mdash; visual modeling tools for creating your OpenAPI spec](pubapis_stoplight.html).